You might have realised that podcasts have become a big deal in recent times and that includes for businesses too.

-Podcasts are one of the most accessible types of content there is.
-Moreover, listening apps are readily available on all modern smartphones and subscribing to a podcast takes a couple of clicks.
-Not only that, but there is a podcast for pretty much any subject you can think of.
+Podcasts are one of the most accessible types of content there is because, technically speaking, they’re just audio files that are easily distributable.
+Moreover, listening apps are readily available on all modern smartphones, and subscribing to a podcast takes a couple of clicks.
+Not only that but there is a podcast for pretty much any subject you can think of.

 And, this is the point.

-Regardless of their sector, more and more businesses are discovering podcasts as a powerful marketing tool to interact and, ultimately, engage with lots of potential new customers.
+Regardless of their sector, more and more businesses start a podcast to interact and, ultimately, engage with lots of potential customers.
 Provided you learn the podcasting ropes properly they present a serious opportunity for business growth.